- Committee on Foreign Investment in the U.S.

 Background on Section 201 Safeguards (from the U.S. International Trade Commission)

-The process for both safeguard mechanisms is similar.
-Following the receipt of an appropriate petition, the U.S. International Trade Commission (ITC) conducts an analysis to determine whether relevant imports are, or threaten to be, a substantial cause of disruption to the domestic industry.
-If a positive determination is made, the ITC then makes recommendations to the President and USTR as to the type of remedy that would provide for import relief.
+Following the receipt of an appropriate safeguard petition, the U.S. International Trade Commission (USITC) conducts an assessment to determine whether imports of the applicable products are, or threaten to be, a substantial cause of disruption to the domestic industry.
+If a positive determination is made, the USITC then makes recommendations to the President and USTR as to the type(s) of remedy that would provide for import relief.

-Investigation from the U.S. International Trade Commission
+- Investigation from the U.S. International Trade Commission